Tally ho! Foxhunting in Pony Club

 The foxhunting community and Pony Club also work together on a shared mission to preserve and protect open land for horses and riding.
 Land is essential to virtually all horse sports and equestrian activities.
 Land stewardship and open space preservation have become cornerstones of the Pony Club educational program, and this is a direct and valuable outgrowth of Pony Club’s long history with foxhunting.

 Various clubs, centers and regions have hosted Foxhunting camps that include both mounted and unmounted instruction.
-Additionally, USPC participates in international foxhunting exchanges.
+Additionally, USPC participates in an international foxhunting exchange.
 Pony Club members can also earn awards and recognition in the sport.

 Pony Club is a great introduction to foxhunting, and members can receive recognition for learning about the sport.
-The Foxhunting Certification Award teaches the basic skills and knowledge to safely participate in the hunt field.
+The Foxhunting Recognition Program celebrates members’ education in basic skills and knowledge to safely participate in the hunt field.
 This certificate is separated into unmounted and mounted sections.
 A fox pin is awarded for completing the unmounted requirements, and after passing the mounted section, members earn a certificate and USPC Foxhunting Pin.
 Applications can be submitted at any time during the year; click here to learn more.

 MFHA Fairly Hunted Award